 Typically I would distress the finish a bit for a nice farmhouse vibe, but I don’t know what style of home this chair will be going to live in, plus if they have children it is likely to obtain some “roughing up” naturally.
-I’ll go ahead and finish it off with a furniture wax.
+I’ll go ahead and finish it off with a furniture wax to seal it.

-The original wood seat was water damaged, and cracked.
-I cut out a new seat bottom from some plywood, and a thin 1/4″ plywood piece as a chair backing.
+The original wood seat was water damaged, and beyond repair.
+I cut out a new seat bottom from a piece of plywood, and a thin 1/4″ plywood piece as a chair backing.

-A twin sized egg crate mattress foam for $11 makes for great padding, especially since I’ll be tufting a back for the chair.
+A twin sized egg crate mattress foam for $11 makes for great padding, especially since I’ll be adding an upholstered backing to add charm and comfort to this chair makeover.

 In order to create a diamond tuft on the chair backing, I need to create a template on the thin plywood sheet I cut for it.
 As I usually do when making a template for diamond tufting, I used a pegboard over top the plywood to mark where each hole should be to make up a diamond.